nf-core/website/src/content/events/2024/bytesize_blog.md

 ## Bytesize: nf-core blog

-Since the 12th of January 2024, we have an official nf-core blog on our nf-core website.
+Since the 12th of January 2024, we have an official nf-core blog at [nf-co.re/blog](https://nf-co.re/blog).
 While it will be used by the core team and developers to update the community about ongoing project, it is also a great way for you to get active!.
-Matthias Hörtenhuber ([@mashehu](https://github.com/mashehu)) will introduce us to the vision for the brand new and shiny blog, which you can access [here](https://nf-co.re/blog)
+Matthias Hörtenhuber ([@mashehu](https://github.com/mashehu)) will introduce us to the vision for the brand new and shiny blog and how you can contribute to it.)